cgwire/kitsu/docs/batch-action/README.md

 ![Breakdown import Preview](../img/getting-started/import_breakdown_preview.png)

-Once everything is good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button to import your data into Kitsu.

 Now, you have your breakdown imported into Kitsu.